iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

 $ export GOOGLE_APPLICATION_CREDENTIALS="/home/.../project-XXXXXXX.json"
 ```

-Ensure the account has read (and write access, if you need to save data) the
+Ensure the account has read (and write access, if you need to save data) to the
-remote `url` you set up above.
+remote `url` (and data under it) you set up above.

 </details>